Skip to Calculator

 Material Cost vs. Total Installed Cost

-The estimate our [asphalt cost calculator](/asphalt-calculator) produces is material only — the tonnage multiplied by your price per ton.
+The estimate our asphalt cost calculator produces is material only: the tonnage multiplied by your price per ton.
 This is the number to use when getting supplier quotes or checking whether a contractor's material line seems reasonable.

 Total installed cost is typically 2–3× the material cost once you add labor, equipment, and base work.
 If a contractor quotes you $4,500 installed for a job where material works out to $1,800, that's a reasonable margin.
 If the installed quote is $8,000 for the same job, ask for a detailed breakdown.